| Library | Purpose |

 sudo apt-get install python-scipy

-sudo port install scons
+sudo apt-get install python-matplotlibsudo port install scons

 sudo port install netcdf